frado1/OctoPrint-AndroidApp/README.md

 You are currently looking at the source code repository of OctoPrint App for Android.

+## Changes

+Based on the original BQ version, I translated the source code to kotlin, get it work again with current versions of SDK and libraries as well as the newest OctoPrint server version ( >1.3.10) which changed a lot regarding security.

+Also I added already some enhancements:
+- Supports subdirectories in model->printer to show gcode
+- Support temperatur of multiple extruders
+- Started german translation

+The code is rather Alpha than Beta, but the basics are working.

 ## What does it do?

 The goal of this app is to provide a user friendly but powerful interface to your 3D printer, with full support for slicing and directly printing any STL models.